-Originally known as Minnesota Mining and Manufacturing Company, 3M now provides a number of well-known products, from Post-It notes to Scotch tape.
-Over its long history, the company’s stock has performed well, though the recent picture isn’t as bright with two straight years of declines.
+Originally known as Minnesota Mining and Manufacturing Company, 3M now provides a number of well-known products, from Post-it notes to Scotch tape.
+Over its long history, the company’s stock has performed well.

 Aflac is a major insurance company known for its ads featuring a talking duck.
 The company’s core mission, however, is anything but silly.
 Aflac takes claims-paying and ethical behavior seriously, often paying customer claims in a single day.
-The company believes that acting ethically and responsibly is an important part of its business and is the only insurance company to make Ethisphere’s 2019 list.
-The stock is currently about 7% off its all-time high.
-It trades at a P/E ratio of about 13 and pays a dividend yield just over 2%.
+The company believes that acting ethically and responsibly is an important part of its business and is the only insurance company to make Ethisphere’s list every year since 2007, including 2021.

 Best Buy (BBY)

 Consumer electronics retailer Best Buy has had a tumultuous history.
-After soaring to a then-record high of more than $57 per share in 2006, fears of bankruptcy punished the stock six years later.
-The threat of competition from the likes of Amazon and other online retailers drove Best Buy’s stock below $12 before it executed an amazing turnaround that pushed it to new highs in 2018.
+The threat of competition from the likes of Amazon and other online retailers drove Best Buy’s stock below $12 in 2012 before it executed an amazing turnaround that pushed it to new highs in 2021.
 A focus on customers, relationships and competitive prices helped restore the company to the position of a thriving retailer.

 Colgate-Palmolive is a leading global consumer products brand.
 In addition to its namesake Colgate and Palmolive brands, the company is also the name behind Ajax, Irish Spring, Speed Stick and numerous other products.

-Analysts have an average rating of “buy” on Colgate-Palmolive’s stock with a consensus price target of $77.50.
+Analysts have an average rating of “hold” on Colgate-Palmolive’s stock with a consensus price target of $85.75.

 The stock has moved in fits and starts over the years but has been a huge winner for shareholders over the long run.
-Analysts are divided on the near-term potential for KMB, with a target price right around the current share price.
+Analysts have a consensus “hold” rating on the stock, with an average price target of $140.

 In terms of sustainability, diversity and engagement, PepsiCo has earned numerous awards, including the following: